What is a Product Mindset?

 Such a software development team cannot comprehend a customer’s problem and needs in a rich way and in their full context.
-Since this team has little contact with customers it struggles to create meaningful personas or user stories.
+Since this team has little contact with customers, including their user experience, it struggles to create meaningful personas or user stories.
 It is isolated from the larger context, like DevOps practices, both in terms of its customers and in terms of the internal product portfolio.
 Such a team leaves the opportunity to deliver customer value and optimize functionality on the table.
 It will fail to take advantage of synergies between products, and it is unlikely to realize the full business value of its new offering.
 It might deliver a great product, but it may not be the right product.

 Fostering a Product Mindset

 Since a product mentality is a product of cultural change, you cannot implement it off the shelf.
 Senior product leadership must foster and cultivate it.
 Here are some of the steps you can take to begin this process:

 - Understand your stakeholders and their needs.

 Stakeholders include customers, of course, but the list does not end there.
 It may also include partners, suppliers, or other product teams.
 Often teams do not have a clear sense of who their stakeholders are, let alone what they need.
 You need a thorough inventory of who is involved before you can understand their needs and the solutions that will meet those needs.

 - Identify and uncover needs of your stakeholders, especially your core customer group.

 You need to get close to all of your stakeholders, especially your core customer groups.
-This may involve customer visits, interviews, or other research methods that are open-ended and allow you to understand not only what your customers say they need, but also what they really need (they’re not necessarily the same thing).
+This may involve customer visits, interviews, or other research methods that are open-ended and allow you to understand not only what your customers say they need but also what they really need (they’re not necessarily the same thing).

 - Have designated Product Managers or Product Owners with a clear responsibility to gather requirements.